FillyLumi/PlugDjButBad/README.md

 - Shared queue for upcoming tracks so the current song finishes before the next one begins
 - Moderator-only tools (guarded by your control code) to skip, reorder, or remove queued songs
 - Live updates for everyone currently connected using [ntfy](https://ntfy.sh)
+- Presence list so you can see who else is currently tuned in

 ## Getting started